kylelaverty/docker-media-center/README.md

 #### Jellyfin

 Jellyfin is a media server that allows you to organize and stream your media files.
 It will be used to stream media files to your devices.

+#### Radarr

+Radarr is a service that manages and automates the downloading of movies.
+It will be used to automatically download movies based on the criteria you set.

 #### Qbittorrent